microchip-pic-avr-examples/pic18f57q43-cnano-interrupt-mplab-melody/README.md

 <!-- Explain how to connect hardware and set up software.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->

-The PIC18F57Q43 Curiosity Nano Development Board is used as the test platform.
+The PIC18F57Q43 Curiosity Nano Development Board is the selected hardware platform for this code example.
+The diagram below shows the hardware connections for this example.
-Here is the connection diagram:

-With Curiosity Nano Base for Click boards™:
+Connection diagram if using Curiosity Nano Base for Click boards™:
 <br><img src="images/Hardware_setup_with_base.png">

-Without Curiosity Nano Base for Click boards™:
+Connection diagram without using Curiosity Nano Base for Click boards™:
 <br><img src="images/Hardware_setup.png">

 ## Operation

 <!-- Explain how to operate the example.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->

-1. Insert the curiosity nano into Curiosity Nano click board.
+1. Insert the PIC18F57Q43 Curiosity Nano into the Curiosity Nano click board.

-2. Connect the curiosity nano with PC using micro USB cable to give power.
+2. Connect the PIC18F57Q43 Curiosity Nano development board to a PC using a micro USB cable to provide power and to allow for programming and debugging.

 3. Open the *pic18f57q43-interrupt.X* project in MPLAB® X IDE.

-4. Set *pic18f57q43-interrupt.X* project as main project.
-Right click on the project in the *Projects* tab and click *Set as Main Project*:
+4. Set *pic18f57q43-interrupt.X* project as the main project within the MPLAB® X IDE.
+This can be done by right clicking on the project name in the *Projects* tab and then clicking *Set as Main Project*:

-5. Select the PIC18F57Q43 Curiosity Nano in the *Connected Hardware Tool* drop down list of the project settings:
+5. Select the PIC18F57Q43 Curiosity Nano in the *Connected Hardware Tool* drop down list within the project settings in the MPLAB® X IDE.
+This can be done using the following steps:

-   - Right click on the project and click *Properties*;
+   - Right click on the project and select *Properties*;
-   - Select the PIC18F57Q43 Curiosity Nano (click on the SN) in the *Connected Hardware Tool* list and then click *OK*:
+   - Select the PIC18F57Q43 Curiosity Nano in the *Connected Hardware Tool* list and then click *OK*:

-6. Program the project to the board: right click on the project and click *Make and Program Device*:
+6. Program the project to the PIC18F57Q43 Curiosity Nano Development board by right clicking on the project and selecting the *Make and Program Device* option:

-7. Open the MPLAB® Data Visualizer
+7. Once the device has been successfully programmed, open the MPLAB® Data Visualizer within the MPLAB® X IDE.
-   - Open the drop down list, select the COMn port for serial connection and Click the *Start streaming COMn port* button:
+   - Once the MPLAB® Data Visualizer has launched, open the drop down list and select the COMn port for serial connection and Click the *Start streaming COMn port* button.
+Refer to the figure below for more information about these steps.
 <br><img src="images/Drop down list.png">
-   - In the terminal below, click COMn port as source:
+   - In the MPLAB® Data Visualizer terminal window, click COMn port as the data source as shown in the figure below.
 <br><img src="images/Terminal option.png">

-8. Enter 1/2/3/4 in the terminal to select the corresponding demo.
+8. Type the number "1", "2", "3", or "4" into the MPLAB® Data Visualizer terminal in order to launch the respective demo on the PIC18F57Q43 Curiosity Nano Development Board.
+Details pertaining to each of the available demos are shown in the figures below:

 - Demo 1: High/Low-Priority Interrupt While Executing Main Routine
 <br><img src="images/High Low-Priority Interrupt While Executing Main Routine.png">